sorting II

 quickselect,

-k and (last - k) index,
+k or (last - k) index,

 duplicatesnested loops, duplicates are adjacent,